missing-semester-cn/missing-semester-cn.github.io/about.md

+---
+layout: lecture
-# The Missing Semester of Your CS Education
+title: "The Missing Semester of Your CS Education"
+---

 During a traditional Computer Science education, chances are you will take plenty of classes that teach you advanced topics within CS;